Circular light rail: Rolling stock

-The line's fleet consists of nine CAF Urbos trams that will operate catenary-free.
-The tramway cars are 34 m in length, and will be able to transport a total of 250 passengers (seated, and standing).
+The line's fleet consists of nine CAF Urbos trams that are powered by supercapacitor banks.
+The tramway cars are 34 m in length, and are able to transport a total of 250 passengers (seated, and standing).

-15 Alstom Citadis 305 trains will be introduced.
-The first Alstom trams entered service in November 2020.
+15 Alstom Citadis 305 tramway cars entered service in November 2020.

 Ticket

 Unlike the Kaohsiung Metro Red and Orange Lines, the Kaohsiung Light Rail is charged at a lower rate.
 As of January 2019, the fare for each light rail is NT$30.
-There is special offer by using the digital wallet (such as iPass, EasyCard, icash, etc.) is NT$10.
+There is special rate of NT$10 by using a digital wallet (such as iPass, EasyCard, icash, etc).
 Card readers are available at each station and inside of tramway.
 When paying the fare by the e-ticket (digital wallet), passengers are only charged one of them at each time.
 When paying by cash, passengers can purchase tickets at the ticket vending machines at each station for the ticket inspector to check.